Zhang-Yihao/zhang-yihao.github.io/_pages/about.md

 I got my bachelor's degree (Data Science, Math) from Peking University in 2024.
 I served as a visiting research assistant at Singapore Management University, from October 2023 to May 2024.
 My supervisor at Singapore Management University is [Jun Sun](https://sunjun.site/).

 My research interests include:
+- Safety, Interpretability and Social Value for Large Language Model-based Agents **(Currently Focusing On)**
-- Mechanistic Interpretability for Large Language Models
+- Mechanistic Interpretability for Large Language Models **(Currently Focusing On)**
-- Causality in AI, Formalization and Verification of Causality-Related Issues
+- Causality in AI, Formalization and Verification of Causality-Related Issues **(Currently Focusing On)**
 - Large Language Model Alignment, Trustworthy LLM
 - Representation Engineering in LLM
 - AI Safety, Verifying Robustness/Fairness/Trustworthy Related Issues in AI